JDSeiler/webpage/src/posts/2025-01-12-code-review-guidelines.md

 that can be argued using technical facts and data.
 Statements about your own opinions and experience are simply what they are.
-Keeping your review to those two areas as much as possible can help making reviewees feel defensive.
+Keeping your review to those two areas as much as possible can help you avoid making people defensive.

 ## Explain Your Reasoning
 When giving feedback, explain your thought process to give the